Urban Green&Blue infrastructure and global warming

 Content

 With over 60% of the world's population living in cities by 2030, global warming represents a significant challenge for urban development.
-By their positive impact on the urban environment, "green" (plant-based) and "blue" (water-based) infrastructures help cities to adapt and remain resilient in the face of climate change.
+By positively impacting the urban environment, "green" (plant-based) and "blue" (water-based) infrastructures help cities adapt and remain resilient in the face of climate change.

-Green and blue infrastructure helps to improve city living conditions by reducing heat islands, controlling run-off water, filtering the air, depolluting water, protecting soil and enhancing biodiversity.
-They also provide services essential to the physical and mental well-being of the population and urban communities.
-Last but not least, their cost-benefit ratio is, in many cases, advantageous compared with conventional grey infrastructure.
+Green and blue infrastructure improves city living conditions by reducing heat islands, controlling runoff water, filtering air, depolluting water, protecting soil, and enhancing biodiversity.
+It also provides services essential to urban population's physical and mental well-being.
+Finally, its cost-benefit ratio is, in many cases, advantageous compared with conventional grey infrastructure.

 - Urban challenges linked to climate change.